The topological Kondo model out of equilibrium

 Our results are obtained through a MPS approach that allows for the study of topological Kondo models without recurring to perturbation theory in the Majorana-lead coupling nor requiring any particular hierarchy of the involved energy scales as expected in realistic devices \cite{Vekris_NanoLett2022}.
 It is therefore well suited to understand the crossover between strong and weak-coupling regimes as well as the corrections to the RG predictions on the TKE when we probe the system at energy scales comparable with $T_K$.

-Our method can be extended to more complex topological Kondo models, including the coupling of Majorana modes \cite{Altland2014} caused by crossed-Andreev and cotunneling processes, the generalization to multichannel topological systems \cite{} and the presence of spurious quantum dots in the devices, which may cause additional Kondo effects \cite{Cheng2014,Lopez2014,Silva2020,Weymann2020,Svetogorov2023}.
-This approach can be applied to the transport features of many strongly interacting nanodevices based on quantum dots coupled to superconducting islands\cite{Liu2022,Tsintzis2022,Dvir2023,Tsintzis2023}.
-Our method can be extended to more complex topological Kondo models, including the coupling of Majorana modes \cite{Altland2014} caused by crossed-Andreev and cotunneling processes, the generalization to multichannel topological systems \cite{} and the presence of spurious quantum dots in the devices, which may cause additional Kondo effects \cite{Cheng2014,Lopez2014,Silva2020,Weymann2020,Svetogorov2023}.
-This approach can be applied to the transport features of many strongly interacting nanodevices based on quantum dots coupled to superconducting islands\cite{Liu2022,Tsintzis2022,Dvir2023,Tsintzis2023}.
 Our method can be extended to more complex topological Kondo models, including the coupling of Majorana modes \cite{Altland2014} caused by crossed-Andreev and cotunneling processes, the generalization to multichannel systems \cite{Giuliano2013,Guanjie2023} and the presence of spurious quantum dots in the devices, which may cause additional Kondo effects \cite{Cheng2014,Lopez2014,Silva2020,Weymann2020,Svetogorov2023}.
 This approach can be applied to the transport features of many strongly interacting nanodevices based on quantum dots coupled to superconducting islands \cite{Liu2022,Tsintzis2022,Dvir2023,Tsintzis2023}.

 \onecolumngrid